jbyerline/PolyPrint/README.md

     <img src="https://user-images.githubusercontent.com/47374239/150470183-31f4f1fc-9bb5-45f4-ba18-30adfcb87549.png" alt="alternate text">
  </p>

-This project was created by Jacob initially as my a project for my masters degree.
-I have continued adding to it and plan to keep it up for as long as I can manage.
+This project was created by Jacob Byerline.
+Initially it was my final project for my masters degree.
+I have continued adding to it and plan to keep it up to date for as long as I can manage.
 This project is currently in Alpha and will contain a lot of bugs.
 I will do my best to get to them as I can but please be patient and feel free to submit issues and PRs.

 ## What is PolyPrint

 PolyPrint is a 3D printer Web GUI for managing multiple 3D printers.
-It is a React based web application that uses the OctoPrint API to centrally manage your entire collection.
+It is a React based web application that uses the OctoPrint API to centrally manage your entire printer collection.

 This service is not designed to manage commercial print farms.
-Rather it is for Hobbyists and Enthusiasts with multiple 3D printers to easily keep track of their prints.
+Rather it is designed for Hobbyists and Enthusiasts with multiple
+3D printers to easily keep control and track of their printers.

 ## How to set up PolyPrint server
 1. Install `npm` on your system of choice.
 (A raspberry Pi works fine)